Best Practices for Resource Capacity Planning

 Initial Setup – Define What You Are Measuring

-Resource capacity planning requires some up-front setup to get started.
+Portfolio resource management requires some up-front setup to get started.
 Following this, there is ongoing maintenance and support, which is covered below in greater detail.
 Firstly, we will outline the recommended best practices for setting up resource capacity planning.

 Best practices for resource capacity planning (initial process setup)